Open-LinaOS-Foundation/LinaOS/Documentation/s390/vfio-ap.rst

 that the remove will fail if a guest using the mdev is still running.

-It is not necessary to remove an mdev matrix device, but one may want to remove it if no guest will use it during the remaining lifetime of the linux host.
+It is not necessary to remove an mdev matrix device, but one may want to remove it if no guest will use it during the remaining lifetime of the linaos host.
 If the mdev matrix device is removed, one may want to also reconfigure the pool of adapters and queues reserved for use by the default drivers.